-What are HRA and QSEHRA contribution limits?
+What are QSEHRA contribution limits?

-Employees are reimbursed with funds from their HRA or QSEHRA when they submit proof of eligible medical expenses.
+Employees are reimbursed with funds from their QSEHRA when they submit proof of eligible medical expenses.
 They can’t access the money otherwise, and the employer decides what expenses are eligible for reimbursement.

 Some employers allow reimbursement for any expense that the IRS allows, while others will only reimburse employees for deductible, copay, and coinsurance costs associated with their group health plan.
 Funds from QSEHRAs can also be used to reimburse employees for some or all of the premiums they pay for their health insurance.